Arnold Birckmann

 The fat hen

-B irckmann's woodcuts were published in 1555.
-To the left is the front page from a later issue, which sports Birckmann's logo: a fat hen.
-The fat hen was an allusion to his address in Cologne, where he lived on a street called zo vetterhennen.
-Since 1816 the name of the street has been Unter Fettenhennen).
+B irckmann's heirs published the woodcuts in 1555 (Arnold Birckmann had died in 1542).
+To the left is the front page from a later issue, which sports Birckmann's logo: a fat hen in front of a tree.
+The tree is a birch tree, of course, and the fat hen is an allusion to Birckmann's address in Cologne on a street called zo vetterhennen (since 1816 the name of the street has been Unter Fettenhennen).

 Birckmann and Kieser